gryslik/ml-musings/Jekyll_Blog/_posts/2022-05-20-lunar-lander2.markdown

 In a later blog post, we'll discuss why these particular parameters are optimal.
 For now, it's sufficient to understand what they are and how they impact our agent.

-<h4>Neural net structure</h4>
+<h4>Model Structure - Neural Net</h4>
+The agent itself doesn't fly the lander, and the hyper parameters just inform how the agent trains itself, the _model_ is what actually flies the lander.
+The model is a part of the agent and something the agent fine-tunes over time.
-Next, we create the neural net structure for the agent.
-A neural net consists of an input, hidden, and output layer and is what informs the agents thinking.
-We'll discuss how exactly a neural net works later on, for now, just understand that the neural net is what turns the input (our observations about the environment) into outputs (the actions we take).
+We are using a neural net for our model.
+A neural net consists of an input, hidden, and output layer and takes input (the agent's observations about the environment) and turns them into outputs (actions).
-The input layer takes in the data, the hidden layer(s) transform the inputs, and the output layer represents the action.
-Each layer has a node count and an activation function.
+We'll discuss how exactly a neural net works later on, for now it is sufficient to understand the above.
 For our neural net, we are using a [Keras Sequential Model](https://keras.io/guides/sequential_model/)

 We have found the following structure to work well:
 * Input layer with 8 nodes representing the observation space ((x and y coordinates of the lander, x and y linear velocities, angle, angular velocity, two booleans representing the legs touching the ground))
-* Hidden layer with 150 nodes, relu activation function.
+* Hidden layer with 150 nodes
-* Hidden layer with 120 nodes, relu activation function
+* Hidden layer with 120 nodes
-* Output layer with 4 nodes, linear activation function, representing the action space (do nothing, fire left engine, fire main engine, fire right engine)
+* Output layer with 4 nodes representing the action space (do nothing, fire left engine, fire main engine, fire right engine)

 Below is the code for this initialization
 ```python